slurmulon/bach/docs/syntax.md

 Lastly, `bach` is a static notation.
 Although it supports basic variables and mathemetical expressions, it does not support conditionals, functions, classes or any other dynamic run-time features.

 This is completely by design.
-Instead of re-inventing the wheel and resulting with an unnecessarily complicated syntax, it was decided to hoist all of this behavior to high-level intepreters.
+Instead of re-inventing the wheel and ending up with an unnecessarily complicated syntax, it was decided to hoist all of this behavior to high-level intepreters.
 This allows users to dynamically generate or manipulate `bach` or `bach.json` data in their language of choice without sacrificing functionality.

 ## Grammar